privatenumber/vue-proxi/README.md

 <a href="https://npm.im/vue-voodoo-doll"><img src="https://badgen.net/npm/dm/vue-voodoo-doll"></a>
 <a href="https://packagephobia.now.sh/result?p=vue-voodoo-doll"><img src="https://packagephobia.now.sh/badge?p=vue-voodoo-doll"></a>

-> Add props & event-handlers on `<voodoo-doll>` to proxy them to another component
+> Add props & event-handlers on `<voodoo-doll>` to proxy them to a distant child component

 ## :raised_hand: Why?
 Vue offers [provide/inject](https://vuejs.org/v2/api/#provide-inject) to communicate with a child component that's passed into a slot.
-This non-reactive, imperative approach might suffice for simple cases, but when data needs to flow bi-directionally or be reactive, you start re-inventing new ways for components to communicate.
+This non-reactive, imperative API might suffice for simple cases, but when data needs to flow bi-directionally or be reactive, you start reinventing new ways for components to communicate.
 This could get messy and pollute your SFC with irrelevant noise.

-:ghost: VoodooDoll solves this by offering a template API to interface directly with a component outside your SFC!
+_VoodooDoll solves this by offering a template API to directly interface with a component outside your SFC! :ghost:_

 ## :rocket: Installation
 ```sh